-At one point or another, all of us have had something happened in our life that made us spiral down into a world of despair.
+At one point or another, all of us have had something happen in our life that made us spiral down into a world of despair.
 In that dark place, it felt like we didn’t have the strength to dig ourselves out of our black hole.
 We felt pathetic, worthless, and perhaps even out of control.
 We were stuck.

-Well, when something bad happens to us, we all have a choice…although in our time of hopelessness, it might not feel like we do.
+Well, when something bad happens to us, we all have a choice…although in tough times, it might not feel like we do.
 But something we must remember when going through tough times: all things are difficult before they are easy.

 The choice is whether you can accept or resist the situation that has happened to you.

 If you accept it, it means you take the position – what is, is.
-You may not like the situation…but you can choose to believe that you have the power to change your set of circumstances and then, take action to change it.
+You may not like the situation…tough times reveal that you have the power to change your set of circumstances and then take action to change it.

 Alternatively, you can choose to resist the situation.
 If you resist, you can feel angry that this situation has happened to you.
 Feelings of revenge, guilt, depression, jealousy, or sadness may also appear.
 You feel like a victim.

 Being a victim comes with a price, but it also comes with a payoff.
 If being a victim didn’t have a payoff, we would not do it.
 So, what’s the payoff?
 What’s the price?

 Payoff of Victim?

 - Sympathy – people feel bad for us.

 - Attention – it brings attention to us, as people are focusing on our misfortunes.

 - The excuse of playing small – we are able to continue to play small and don’t have tried anything different/scary.